-In June 2019, the Company entered into an agreement, under which an unrelated third party will acquire ownership of the near-surface mineral resources principally in the T-Zone and Tardiff Zones of the Nechalacho REE Project above a depth of 150 metres above sea level for a total cash consideration of \$5.0 million as described in Note 6a while the Company will retain ownership of the deeper resources in the Basal Zone that were the subject of its 2013 feasibility study.
-The sale is expected to be completed in the second quarter of fiscal 2020.
-Accordingly, the Company has transferred the carrying cost relating to the near-surface mineral resources of \$2,605,147 from the total carrying cost of the Nechalacho REE Project included in Property, Plant and Equipment to Asset Held for Sale.
+In June 2019, the Company entered into an agreement, under which an unrelated third party would acquire ownership of the near-surface mineral resources principally in the T-Zone and Tardiff Zones of the Nechalacho REE Project above a depth of 150 metres above sea level for a total cash consideration of \$5.0 million as described in Note 6a while the Company retains ownership of the deeper resources in the Basal Zone that were the subject of its 2013 feasibility study.
+The sale was completed during the quarter ended February 29, 2020.
+Accordingly, the Company had transferred the carrying cost relating to the near-surface mineral resources of \$2,605,147 from the total carrying cost of the Nechalacho REE Project included in Property, Plant and Equipment to Asset Held for Sale as at August 31, 2019.